Who and what are the Artomiques?

 space rock's potential to carry life across the galaxy.

-And just recently another piece of his science fiction became science fact.
+And just recently another piece of his science fiction became science fact, in the previously unpublished sequel pages

 all had lower limb disabilities.
 It does seem like a logical opportunity, given that the muscle

-Who knows what other Wild Stars events might predict the future?
+Who knows what the other event the more recent Wild Stars books might predict in the future?

 In Wild Stars III: Time Warmageddon, the concept of colonizing Venus in an Earthlike layer of clouds